Azure/acs-demos/incubator/dcos_spark_install/preparation/script.md

-# Azure Subscription
+# Azure Login

 You will need an active azure subscription.
 Before proceeding with this script ensure that you are logged in using `az login`.
-Assuming you started this script with the `prep.sh` script this is a safe assumption to make.

 # Environment Setup